REI Co-op Half Dome 4 Plus Review

 The only minor thing we noticed was that the black poles that come off the end of the main, two-hub pole were a little thinner than some we tested.
 That's not to say they were flimsy or wouldn't hold up just fine for a good many years, it just caught our attention as something we could see getting warped with extended use.
 Of course, the Half Dome 4 Plus, like all REI products, comes with a one-year full-refund guarantee, and beyond that, REI repairs anything that goes wrong at a reasonable rate, so if our slight fears do come to fruition, you'll still be in good hands.

-At $329, the Half Dome 4 Plus isn't the bargain basement tent you're going to pick up on the cheap.
+The Half Dome 4 Plus isn't the bargain basement tent you're going to pick up on the cheap.
 It also doesn't perform like that level of a tent.
-It's most obvious comparison in our testing is the REI Camp Dome 4, which comes in at a healthy $130 less than the Half Dome.
-That being said, that extra $130 delivers.
-For the features and small, thoughtful extra you get out of the Half Dome, we think it's worth the upgraded price.
-It's certainly a good value when you compare similar, small, family tents from the larger manufacturers.
+For the features and small, thoughtful extra you get out of the Half Dome, we think it's worth the price.
+It's certainly a good value when you compare similar small family tents from the larger manufacturers.

 The REI Half Dome 4 Plus is a feature-heavy, dare we say luxury tent and a more modest price than you'd expect.